0-hafj/p9proxy/p9frproxy/README.md

-# p9proxy
+# p9frproxy

-Neptune Planet9 Image to include a squid proxy to simulate running Planet9 with embedded squid and HAProxy for egress and ingress traffic.
+Neptune Planet9 Image with embedded squid and HAProxy for egress and ingress traffic.
 Built for running on k8s with environments variables in deploy or configmap.

 ### example deployment
 ```yaml